Knowing when to choose a garage floor replacement over a garage floor repair can be a difficult call for a homeowner.

 - the average weight of a vehicle parked on your garage floor is approximately 4,000 lbs

-- constant vehicle traffic
+- regular vehicle traffic

 - everyday foot traffic (especially considering a majority of homeowners use the garage door as their house’s main entryway)